cabforum/smime/SBR.md

 For CA Key Pairs that are either

-  1. used as a CA Key Pair for a Root Certificate or
+  1. used as a CA Key Pair for a Root CA Certificate or
   2. used as a CA Key Pair for a Subordinate CA Certificate, where the Subordinate CA is not the operator of the Root CA or an Affiliate of the Root CA,

 the CA SHALL: